ThawaBR/Aimbot/README.md

   - Individual player selection for Aimbot and ESP
 - Team List System:
   - Individual team selection for Aimbot and ESP
-  - Separate tabs for Aimbot and ESP whitelists
-  - Auto-whitelist new players
-  - New joiners are automatically selected
-  - Select All/Deselect All buttons for quick management
-  - Real-time player updates
 - Visual Customization:
   - FOV circle visibility
   - Color customization